CaesarXInsanium/AlgorithmsWithCXI/src/graphs.md

 ### Counting Network Hops

 Graph algorithms are used in order to determine the shortest number of hops that a packet should travel in order to reach a destination.
 This can be modeled using an undirected graph.
+Any graph can have any form and number of paths to a destination.
+The simplest way to find the shortest path to a destination is using breath first search.

 ### Topological Sorting

 Ordering the nodes in a graph into one dimensions in such as way that they are all in one line.
 Used to correctly configure correct order to do things that require a certain other things to be done first and in a certain order.
+This can be used to determine dependency resolution as well as scheduling class so that there are not conflicts.
+This can be done using Depth-first search

 ### Hamiltonioan-cycle Problems